Arkham/YPIAL/talk.md

 * jnicklas/carrierwave has a GPA of 3.57
 * markevans/dragonfly  has a GPA of 3.7
 * bbenezech/papermill  has a GPA of 0.21

+## Working software

+If you focus on "working software", you only care if the software works:

+* if it works, it's good
+* if it doesn't, it's bad

+The risk is that you lose the vision on the quality of your product.

+## From working software to better software

+* Don't let code smells rot your codebase
+* Measure things
+* Give yourself rules of code quality and stick to them

 ## Roundup